 Q.: Will a Prime subscription give me access to every streaming video on Amazon?

 A.: No. Amazon offers only certain TV shows and movies for unlimited streaming.
-When it comes to brand-new movies and recently broadcast episodes of TV shows, for example, you'll have to dish out money for each individual piece of media.
+For brand-new movies and recently broadcast episodes of TV shows, for example, you'll have to dish out money for each individual piece of media.
 Amazon marks its unlimited streaming shows and movies with a Prime graphic across the top of the box art; everything else is pay-as-you-go.
-Between the two categories, the service offers about 150,000 videos, of which about 40,000 are available for unlimited streaming with a Prime subscription (compared to Netflix's estimated 75,000).

 Q.: Where can I watch Amazon Prime Instant Video?

 A.: Amazon Prime Instant Video is available on PC, Mac and Linux computers, as well as all modern and last-gen game consoles.
 All iOS users can download an Amazon Prime app, but Android users are not so fortunate.
-The only Android devices that support Amazon Instant Video are Amazon's own Kindle Fire tablets, and the company has no current plans to change this policy.
+The only Android devices that support Amazon Instant Video are Amazon's own Kindle Fire tablets and Fire TV devices.
 The service is available for Roku set-top boxes and most smart TVs, but not for Google Chromecast or Apple TV.

-Q.: Is Amazon Prime Instant Video better than Netflix/Hulu Plus?
+Q.: Is Amazon Prime Instant Video better than Netflix/Hulu?

 A.: The short answer is "no," but the longer answer depends on what you're looking for in a service.
 If you want the free two-day shipping and the free Kindle book, Amazon Prime's streaming video is a nice bonus.
-The unlimited streaming options are generally not as robust as those offered by Netflix and Hulu Plus, but the cheaper price and extra Prime features may make it worthwhile for Amazon fans — particularly those who own Kindle Fires.
+The unlimited streaming options are generally not as robust as those offered by Netflix and Hulu Plus, but the cheaper price and extra Prime features may make it worthwhile for Amazon fans — particularly those who own Kindle Fires or Fire TVs.

 Q.: Why shouldn't I subscribe to Amazon Prime?

 A.: If you tend to make infrequent Amazon purchases that exceed $35, the service is probably not for you.
+(Spending $35 will get you free shipping, even without a Prime membership.)
 Likewise, if you get your e-books from Barnes & Noble, Apple or Kobo, the free Kindle book will not benefit you much.
-If you already subscribe to Netflix or Hulu Plus, you have access to a wider selection of unlimited streaming video than what Amazon Prime offers.
+If you already subscribe to Netflix or Hulu, you have access to a wider selection of unlimited streaming video than what Amazon Prime offers.

 Q.: How can I sign up for Amazon Prime?